w3c/wai-curricula/content/index.md

 You can use these curricula in different contexts, including:

-* Online and in-class teaching.
+* Online and in-class teaching
-* Formal and informal teaching.
+* Formal and informal teaching
-* Guided and non-guided teaching.
+* Guided and non-guided teaching
-* Academic and vocational education.
+* Academic and vocational education

 You are encouraged to combine different modules of the curricula to address the needs of several roles together.
 You can also use these curricula to compare different course offerings.
 For more details, please see [How to use this curricula](/curricula/how-to-use-this-curricula/)